use-pico/pico/packages/cls/README.md

 ]
 ```

-**Note**: The actual implementation uses a flat array of token names rather than a nested object structure.
-This simplifies the type system and makes token inheritance more straightforward.
+**Note**: CLS uses **only flat arrays** for token contracts, not nested object structures.
+This design choice simplifies the type system, makes token inheritance more straightforward, and provides better performance.
+Each token name is a string that can be referenced in definitions using dot notation (e.g., `"color.text.primary"`).

 ### 7.2 Slot Contract <a id="72-slot-contract"></a>
 ```typescript